 "*" indicates required fields

-Advanced surface laser ablation (ASLA) is also known as photorefractive keratectomy or PRK and was first performed in Australia in 1991.
-Although the majority of vision correction procedures performed are now either LASIK or SMILE®, ASLA still plays an important role.
-LASIK, SMILE and ASLA procedures have different uses and suitability for different patients.
+Photorefractive keratectomy or PRK, which is also called advanced surface laser ablation or ASLA, was first performed in Australia in 1991.
+Although the majority of vision correction procedures performed are now either LASIK or SMILE® pro, PRK still plays an important role.
+LASIK, SMILE and PRK procedures have different uses and suitability for different patients.

-ASLA may be recommended if you have a thin or unusually shaped cornea or certain dry eye conditions.
+PRK may be recommended if you have a thin or irregularly shaped cornea or certain dry eye conditions.

 After being given anaesthetic eye drops and a sedative, you will be escorted into the laser suite and asked to lie down on the surgical bed.